 Today, eddy covariance measurements of carbon dioxide and water vapor exchange are being made routinely on all continents.
 The flux measurement sites are linked across a confederation of regional networks in North, Central and South America, Europe, Asia, Africa, and Australia, in a global network, called FLUXNET.
 This global network includes more than eight hundred active and historic flux measurement sites, dispersed across most of the world’s climate space and representative biomes (Figure 1, 2).
 Within this larger network, smaller meso-networks target specific land use types, such as urban areas, inland water systems, within a region.
 Many of these locales serve as focal points for sets of ecosystem-scale ‘manipulative’ studies.
 There, comparative flux measurements are being made at satellite-sites that may differ by plant functional type, biophysical attributes, biodiversity, time since disturbance (e.g., fire, logging, wind throw, flooding, or insect infestation), or management practices (e.g., fertilization, irrigation, or cultivation).
 Distinct scientific attributes of the flux network include its ability to detect emergent scale properties of ecosystem metabolism at local to regional and global scales and quantify temporal and spatial variability in carbon, water and energy fluxes.

-FLUXNET is organized through the Regional Networks that contribute to the two main FLUXNET portals: the FLUXNET-ORNL website (https://fluxnet.ornl.gov/), hosted at the Oak Ridge National Laboratory (USA), that maintains the catalog of all the existing and past eddy covariance sites globally, giving access to historical collection such the Marconi dataset and providing useful tools such updated images, MODIS cutout, and references.
-The second portal is the one you are surfing now, the FLUXNET-Fluxdata webiste (https://fluxnet.fluxdata.org/), hosted at the Lawrence Berkeley National Laboratory (USA).
+FLUXNET is organized through the Regional Networks that contribute data to FLUXNET datasets available at the FLUXNET-Fluxdata webiste (https://fluxnet.fluxdata.org/), hosted at the Lawrence Berkeley National Laboratory (USA).
 Here the data that have been shared by the Regional Networks and processed and harmonized to share with the FLUXNET communities.
 Fluxdata website offers a number of tools in addition to the data access such communication and ideas sharing platforms, documentation, and support to the FLUXNET data users.

-The two FLUXNET portals are interconnected between them and with the Regional Networks, making FLUXNET one of the largest ecosystem network and environmental experiment in the world.
-The high level of collaboration and integration of the actors involved (FLUXNET-ORNL, Fluxdata, Regional Network) ensures the robustness and the best possible use of the resources available.
+The FLUXNET portal is interconnected with the Regional Networks, making FLUXNET one of the largest ecosystem network and environmental experiment in the world.
+The high level of collaboration and integration of all the participants ensures the robustness and the best possible use of the resources available.

 Figure 1.
 The spatial representativeness of the FLUXNET network (existing towers labeled as blue dots), which is mapped relative to a set of quantitative ecoregions (white-black colors).
 Distance in data space to the closet ecoregion containing a site quantifies how well the FLUXNET network represents each ecoregion in the map.
 Environments in the darker ecoregions are poorly represented by this network.
 (Jitendra Kumar, Forrest M. Hoffman, William W. Hargrove, in prep)